Menu toggle

 • Portrait in the Chapel of St John in Cologne Cathedral - At the tomb of Queen Richeza

-• The coats-of-arms of Hedwig Jagiellonica and Georg the Rich - The coats-of-arms of Hedwig Jagiellonica and Georg the Rich of Bavaria-Landshut in the castle at Burghausen.
+• Bavarian-Polish alliance coat of arms on St George's Gate - The coats-of-arms of Hedwig Jagiellonica and Georg the Rich of Bavaria-Landshut in the castle at Burghausen.

-• A stained glass painting in the Landshut town hall. - A stained glass painting in the Landshut town hall.
-The window is in the main staircase.
-The picture shows Georg the Rich and Hedwig of Poland.
+• A stained glass painting in the Landshut town hall. - Window in the main staircase.
+They depict George the Rich and Hedwig of Poland.

 • Johannes a Lasco, 1567 - Born into the family of a Polish magnate in 1499, Jan Łaski, whose Latin name is Johannes a Lasco, is predestined for a prominent political and theological career.